AWS OpsWorks (beta)

 “OpsWorks gives us the tools we need to automate operations.
 We can scale Monster World, one of the largest Facebook games, to millions of users without ever needing more than two backend developers,” said Jesper Richter-Reichhelm, Head of Engineering at Wooga.

 AWS OpsWorks lets you model the different components of your application as layers in a stack, and maps your logical architecture to a physical architecture.
 You can see all resources associated with your application, and their status, in one place.

 AWS OpsWorks provides an event-driven configuration system with rich deployment tools that allow you to efficiently manage your applications over their lifetime, including support for customizable deployments, rollback, partial deployments, patch management, automatic instance scaling, and auto healing.
-Since OpsWorks updates configurations continuously, you can roll out an update to your application by simply updating a single configuration and clicking a button.

 AWS OpsWorks lets you define template configurations for your entire environment in a format that you can maintain and version just like your application source code.
 You can reproduce the software configuration on new instances and apply changes to all running instances, ensuring consistent configuration at any time.

 AWS OpsWorks supports any software that has a scripted installation.
 Because OpsWorks uses the Chef framework, you can bring your own recipes or leverage hundreds of community-built configurations.